 A Roth IRA allows you to invest with after-tax dollars, meaning you have already paid income taxes on the money you contribute to this account.
 Since the money has already been taxed, it’s allowed to grow tax-free and you won’t have to pay any taxes on eligible withdrawals from your account (although you must wait until you’re 59.5 years old and your Roth IRA has been open for at least five years).
 There are no minimum deductions for Roth IRAs.

-To be eligible to open and contribute to a Roth IRA in 2024, your modified adjusted gross income must be $161,000 or less if you’re a single filer and $240,000 if you are married and filing jointly.
+To be eligible to open and contribute to a Roth IRA in 2025, your modified adjusted gross income must be $161,000 or less if you’re a single filer and $240,000 if you are married and filing jointly.
+“If you’re under the income limits, it’s one of the most efficient long-term tools,” said Brian Uhlman, a partner at Raines & Fischer LLP.

 A Roth IRA makes sense if you expect to have more income in retirement than you do today.
 With a Roth IRA, you pay taxes upfront on contributions but deductions are tax-free.
 Once you begin to withdraw, you won’t have to worry about paying taxes on any gains.